etnichols/etnichols.github.io/src/pages/tutorials/2019-05-1---resume-with-react-and-tsx/index.md

 It's time to make a `Resume` data object that implements the types defined above.

-*Note: when I say "data object" I really just mean a plain ole' javascript object.*
+*Note: when I say "data object," I really just mean a plain ole' javascript object.*

 **Optional audience participation**: you can either use the <INSERT EXAMPLE LINK HERE> from the demo site, or... make your own!
 Either way, define this `Resume` data object in new file located at `data/src/resume.ts` in your project.